Chat with us, powered by LiveChat

 What you should do in Ireland

 Always buy your round in the pub!
 There is nothing worse in Ireland than skipping a round of drinks!
-You run the risk of being called a ‘scab’ – which is the worst thing ever to be called… If you get the title of scab for skipping your round of drinks, the title will never leave you!
+You run the risk of being called a ‘scab’ – which is the worst thing you can ever be called… If you get the title of scab for skipping your round of drinks, it will never leave you!

 Road with a sign displaying Gaeltacht, Ireland

-If you’re planning to see beyond the usual attractions at the real Ireland, then you really should consider one of our Small Group Tours of Ireland.
-Whether it’s history and culture on our Jewel tours or outdoors and adventure on our Zest tours, Overland Ireland has gone to so much effort to create a range of exciting small group tours to fit different kinds of travellers.
-We even have self-drive tours that are ideal for people who want to benefit from all of our expertise and connections but would rather travel around Ireland on your own.
+If you’re planning to see beyond the usual attractions, then you really should consider one of our Small-Group Tours of Ireland.
+Whether it’s history and culture on our Jewel tours or outdoor adventures on our Zest tours, Overland Ireland has created a range of exciting small-group tours to suit different kinds of travellers.

 A car on a road bend in the Irish countryside